IkeAlmighty/gift-economy/README.md

 - vertical production lines (to reduce reliance on capital based systems)
 - bootstrapping the maintenance and service of the project.
 - meeting the basic needs (sustenance, shelter) of those using the project's system.
-- speed of delivery ie "gift" velocity (which is mostly the same as exchange velocity).
+- frequency of gift delivery ie "gift" velocity (which is similar to "exchange velocity" as described in market economics).

 The idea is to start with basic and easy to meet needs like food, and push the user base towards vertically integrating other parts of industry over time.